19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Resilient Sphere.md

 | Range    | Self                                                                  |
 | Domains  | [Earth](../../Spell%20Domains/Earth.md)                               |

 You create a magical sphere of force that surrounds you for the duration.

-Nothing can pass through or crush this magical sphere.
+The sphere has 50 [HP](../../../../Player%20Characters/Derived%20Statistics/Hit%20Points.md) and 10 [AC](../../../../Player%20Characters/Derived%20Statistics/Armor%20Class.md).

+You cannot take [HP](../../../../Player%20Characters/Derived%20Statistics/Hit%20Points.md) damage so long as the sphere protects you.

 You can roll the sphere using your [Movement](../../../../Game%20Procedures/Combat/Movement.md).

 ---
 *Upcast: At 5th level, you can create the sphere around a target within 30 feet.*